 1) Sound for the Moving Image: addressing screen based sound (sound design and composition) work for film, video, TV, the web and video games.

 2) Sound Art: addressing sound in relation to other art forms, such as sculpture, installation art, photography, architecture, performance art, environmental art and radiophonics.

-3) Sound & New Media: covering sound and music in the context of the new content afforded by the digital media, such as generative composition or interface design, in areas such as computer games, the internet, and apps for mobile media.
+3) Sound & New Media: covering sound and music in the context of the new content afforded by the digital media, such as generative composition or interface design, in areas such as computer games, the internet, and sound for mobile media.